CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ![Data Agg Get List](/figures/get_list_data_agg.png "Data Aggregation Standard")

 ## Data Aggregation Standard Py

+> Note that Data Aggregation is the process of summarizing a large pool of data for high level analysis.
+For the aggregation tests below...

 The following are scaling results for a data aggregation py test, run with 32 client threads on each node.
 The databases were run on 36 CPUs and 4 threads per dataset.

 ```bash